bumblehuang/studentPortfolio/README.md

 # studentPortfolio
-This is a personal portfolio for telling stories of Data course in CMU
+This is a personal portfolio for Junfeng Huang for telling stories of Data course in CMU

 # About Me
 I am Huang Junfeng, a  master student from MISM in Heinz College and this is my second year.
 I have experience in software engineering by doing a lof of projects ranging from cloud computing, distributed system and web application.As for data, I did have done some practical projects to process large dataset and ETL into backend, and also some machine learning projects which requires me to transform data and classify them.Yet how to interpret data after processing is also important, which make the telling stories of data so valuable and important.